erikeldridge/erikeldridge.github.com/_posts/2019-03-02-google-cloud-workstation.md

 1. Nav to Compute Engine and create new micro instance
 2. Name "ubuntu"
 3. Region "us-west"
-4. Size "g1-small", so we have enough memory to install things like Ruby
+4. Size "custom (1 vCPU, 4 GB memory)", so we have enough memory to install things like Ruby and IntelliJ
 5. OS ubuntu LTS
 6. Start instance
 7. Copy external IP address